reach-sh/reach-lang/docs/dev/src/en/books/essentials/getting-started/wisdom-for-sale/index.md

     };
     ```

-    You will add a `wisdom` property to the `sellerInteract` later in the tutorial.
+    You will add a `wisdom` property to the `sellerInteract` later in the module.

 1. In *index.rsh*, find the following line: